 - Attach a front and back copy of any previous EAD cards for the J-2 dependent, even if the EAD card was for another immigration status.

 - Proof of marriage such as a marriage certificate.
 Include certified translation if not in English.

 *Mail the application to the USCIS Phoenix Lockbox if you live in Nevada.
 We recommend requesting tracking information for your mailing.

 If you do not live in Nevada, go to Where to File for the filing address.

 *Filing fee and mailing addresses subject to change.
-Check the instructions for Form I-765 to verify the filing fee and delivery address.
+Check the Form I-765 page to verify the filing fee and delivery address.